aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployment-with-efs.md

 ```
 Now Utilizing Kustomiza we will do two things:

 * Remove the EmptyDir volume with `tmp-volume` named.
 * Add the Volume Claim and Volume Mounts to the specs of our conatiners .

-We can applt the Kustomiza changes to teh deployment bu Run the following command:
+We can apply the Kustomiza changes to the deployment by Run the following command:

 ```bash
 $ kubectl apply -k modules/fundamentals/storage/efs